 If you wish to see what the viewing conditions will be for your visit, please click here

 Hours of Operation

-The observatory is open to the public every Friday and Saturday evening at 9:30 pm throughout the summer (from July 1st to September 4th).
-Velta Tomsons, the onsite astronomer, will guide guests through the night skies.
-Sessions will start at 9:30.
-Space is limited to 20 participants.
+Astronomy programs run every Friday (and with enough demand Saturday) throughout the summer (from end of June to end of August).
+Our onsite astronomer will guide guests through the night skies.
+Sessions will start at 9:30 pm in July and 9:00 pm in August.
+Space is limited to 15 participants.
 A common evening program lasts for 2 hours.

 Astronomy Program Pricing

-The fee, including applicable taxes, is $22 for adults and $17 for youths under 18.
+The fee, not including applicable taxes, is $20 for adults and $15 for youths under 18.

-Group outings throughout the year can be arranged upon request for a minimum of 6 participants.
+Group outings throughout the year can be arranged upon special request and availability for a minimum of 8 participants.